ai4as/ai4as.github.io/content/home/cfp.md

 In this workshop, we solicit high quality contributions that fit with the overarching theme of AI and ML meeting autonomous computing systems.

-**We invite submissions of original research papers, as well as vision papers.**
+**We invite submissions of original research papers, as well as vision papers and experience reports.**